 - I was surprised to find that the operating system is Linux. and the kernel version/configuration is on their GitHub page. and there are discussions in the issues related to how to improve it and other stuff.
 I was very happy to see that.

 - Also found that they have a lot of other repositories related to PDF rendering. pixels processing…etc

-- Trying to print a writing that uses ballpen brush. the print looked exactly as if I used a real black ballpen. there is a distinct pattern to the end of the line that you can recognize if you looked closely.
+- Trying to print writing that uses a ballpen brush. the print looked exactly as if I used a real black ballpen. there is a distinct pattern at the end of the line that you can recognize if you looked closely.

-- The only comment on the desktop application and the mobile application is that it renders the pages with anti-aliasing off. so lines looks pixelated on mobile and desktop. while it’s smooth on the tablet.
+- The only comment on the desktop application and the mobile application is that it renders the pages anti-aliasing off. so lines look pixelated on mobile and desktop. while it’s smooth on the tablet.

-- The browser extension allow sending the current tab to the tablet as a file.
-I found that from chrome if I have a PDF in a tab. clicking the extension icon sends the file to the tablet. it was a nice hassle free experience. and fast.
+- The browser extension allows sending the current tab to the tablet as a file.
+I found that from chrome if I have a PDF in a tab. clicking the extension icon sends the file to the tablet. it was a nice hassle-free experience. and fast.

-- When I bought the tablet it created an account for me with email + password
+- When I bought the tablet it created an account for me with an email + password

 - I found that my SSO account was old. too old that my cloud subscription says “free” which I believe means that I have access for free forever. because I’m one of the people that created the account years ago.

 - There is a feature to send the page from the tablet to an email. and it doesn’t need access to your email.
 So that means they’re using their own servers to send the email.
 I want to see how this will scale in the future.